ikhemissi/azure-ipaas-workshop/docs/workshop.md

 ### Retrieve Cosmos DB Primary Connection String

 To use the Cosmos DB connector in our Logic App workflow and write to the Cosmos DB container, you can use the Primary Connection String for authentication.
-This key grants the Logic App access to the Cosmos DB account and allows it to perform the required operations.
+This key grants the Logic App access to the Cosmos DB account and allows it to perform the required actions.
 We will now see how to retrieve this key for integration into our configuration.

 <div class="task" data-title="Tasks">

-> - Retrieve the Cosmos DB Primary Connection String from `cos-lab-no-ipa-[randomid]` Cosmos DB account:
+> - Retrieve the Cosmos DB Primary Connection String from `cos-lab-no-ipa-[randomid]` Cosmos DB account.

 </div>